xybu/cs590-nfv/experiments/suricata/README.md

 From the log of Suricata we can confirm that the traffic consists of numerous procotols on various ISO/OSI layers.

 The peak throughput of the trace is approximately 2.13 MBps (diagram will given later), so our Ethernet link will support about 50 parallel TCPreplay processes.
+However, CPU of the sender host saturates at 4 concurrent TCPreplay processes; it takes longer for all TCPreplay processes to finish above that concurrency level.

 #### Performance Analysis